 Current Residents and Alumni

-Research We strongly encourage all the residents to participate in a research project as part of their residency training.
+We strongly encourage all the residents to participate in a research project as part of their residency training.
 When a resident decides to participate in a research protocol, he/she is matched with a Research Assistant from our Research Department.
-The Research Assistant assists our faculty and residents in preparation of proposal, approvals and assistance required to compile materials and information on research studies; reviewing and collecting data in the patient electronic record, among other duties.
+The Research Assistant assists our faculty and residents in preparation of proposals, approvals and assistance required to compile materials and information on research studies; reviewing and collecting data in the patient electronic record, among other duties.
+Also during senior year every resident in the Teaching Rotation is required to write a PubMed indexed article.
 For more detailed information, please click here.

 Living In New York City

-All the knowledge and skills you will gain during your three-year residency, will be accompanied with an amazing experience in one of the world’s most vibrant and culturally rich cities.
-Theaters, concerts, arts, museums, opera, ballet, restaurants, festivals, street fairs, parks, shopping, hotels, and tourist sites give you an experience unlike any other city in the world.
-Most of our residents live in the Bronx, especially around Pelham Parkway, a residential neighborhood geographically located in the center of the Bronx.
-Other residents live in Manhattan, Brooklyn, Queens, Westchester, or New Jersey.
+All the knowledge and skills you will acquire during your three-year residency, will be complemented with an amazing experience in one of the world’s most vibrant and culturally rich cities.
+Theaters, concerts, arts, museums, opera, ballet, restaurants, festivals, street fairs, parks, shopping, hotels, sports and world-famous tourist sites give you an experience unlike any other city in the world.

 Pediatric Residency Program Application Process

 We accept applications only through ERAS.
-Our interviews are from September through January.
-For more information please contact our Program Coordinator:
+Our interviews are from October through January.
+For more information please review the program information on FREIDA Online® or contact our Program Coordinator: